 Cooling Centers: If you do not have air conditioning at home, the Borough of Madison offers cooling centers for residents in need, which are open during business hours.
+These locations are to serve as a temporary location for a person to cool down, and do not serve as a shelter.
 Designated cooling centers for Madison, as well as their hours of operation are:

 According to the CDC, prevention is the best defense against heat-related illnesses.
 Here are some tips they offer:

 Drink more fluids (nonalcoholic), regardless of your activity level.
 Don’t wait until you’re thirsty to drink.
 Warning: If your doctor generally limits the amount of fluid you drink or has you on water pills, ask him how much you should drink while the weather is hot.

 Don’t drink liquids that contain alcohol or large amounts of sugar as these actually cause you to lose more body fluid.
 Also, avoid very cold drinks, because they can cause stomach cramps.